 Now that you have a clear understanding of what a phone switchboard is, what it can do for you, what types of phone switchboards are out there, and the history of this storied technology, you're starting to get a clearer picture of whether or not this technology can help your company.
 Now, you just have to find out how much it's going to cost.

-Fortunately, we’ve put together a helpful tool that can make getting a quote easier than ever.
-Just press the button below and you’ll be on your way to an affordable phone switchboard before you know it.
+Fortunately, we've put together a helpful tool that can make getting a quote easier than ever.
+Use our quotes form to receive real pricing based on your own needs.

 By clicking to compare, you’ll receive quotes from various suppliers, tailored to the needs of your business.
 If you enter into a contract with a provider, we may receive a payment for the introduction.
 This helps Tech.co to provide free advice and reviews.
 It carries no additional cost to you, and doesn’t affect our editorial independence.